Getting started with Spark

 Before you begin

-Before deploying and using Nexthink Spark:
+Before deploying and using Nexthink Spark, ensure you have:

 1